 Macro and Micro-nutrients

-The plant-based nutrients which are required in large quantities as our body cannot produce by its self.
+The plant-based nutrients which are essential in large quantities as our body cannot produce by its self.
 These macro-nutrients providing energy and supports the different metabolic system, growth, and development of the body.
 Macro-nutrients include fats, proteins, carbohydrates, vitamins and minerals.

 The plant-based nutrients which are required in very small quantities and are mainly responsible for repairing damaged cell and tissues, prevention of infectious diseases by fighting against the disease-causing pathogens including bacteria, virus, fungi, etc. Micro-nutrients include calcium, iron, vitamins, iron, minerals and vitamin C.